camtheboom/CITS3200-Team-4/READMES and TEMPLATES/README.md

 ## Installing Map feature required for expo location
 Open the Command Prompt and navigate to the directory you have the project stored.
 Run the following command: expo install react-native-maps

+## Installing Task Manager required by expo location to ask for foreground permissions
+Open the Command Prompt and navigate to the directory you have the project stored.
+Run the following command: expo install expo-task-manager